hadrienj/StaircaseJS/readme.md

 stairs.next(goodAnswer);
 ```

-Finally, we use the values of our staircases:
+Finally, we can use the values of our staircases:

 ```js
 sound.vol = stairs.getLast('volume');